krisnova/naml/README.md

 ## Nothing fancy

-Feel free to fork this repository and begin using it for your team.
 There isn't anything special here. 🤷‍♀ We use the same client the rest of Kubernetes does.

  ❎ No new complex tools.